djape24394/gmphd_filter/README.md

  </table>

 ### Example 2
-The second example is based on simulation example in "The Gaussian mixture probability hypothesis density filter" by Vo and Ma.
+The second example is based on the simulation example in "The Gaussian mixture probability hypothesis density filter" by Vo and Ma.
 Also, this example demonstrates the spawning situation.

  <table>